sp2quantum/gatekeeper-firmware/README.md

 ## Usage

+Note: If you have any issues with linting/LSP with (neo)vim then try running `pio run -t compiledb` in both the /m7 and m4 directories.

 [A full guide on the code structure is being developed and can currently be found here](https://share.note.sx/n340o95a#1ld68Rexy9NMUivdsulvSYpptsx1KMYcsj4a4mlvtj4).
 The location of these docs may change in the future, but a link to the newest docs will always be on this GitHub repository.